 Elsa and her puppies

 Elsa was an unwanted Christmas present.
 We believe she is a Pyrenees poss.
 Lab cross.
 A friend took her in but couldn’t keep her with 2 other dogs and other things going on like new house and new job.
 January 18th, 2024 she gave birth to 4 beautiful puppies. she had 2 boys and 2 girls.
 Our volunteers agreed to name them after exotic rare cars.
 The 2 boys are named Rolls Royce Phantom and Drakan Spyder.
 The two girls are Lotus and Pantera.
-All 4 have potential approved furever homes.
 Elsa will stay at the rescue with our other Pyr and be trained to protect our rescued farm animals from any potential predators.

 Update

 Lotus and Draken have been adopted.
-Pantera and Phantom adoption pending.
+Phantom adoption pending.
+Pantera will be available after spaying.

 Rufus